dyusupov/katacoda-scenarios/single-iscsi/step3.md

 neadm service add iscsisvc REPLACE_WITH_SERVER_ID `{{copy}}

-Now that service associated with the right server id, restart service to apply new changes
+Now that service associated with the right server id we should restart it to apply new changes

 `
 neadm service restart iscsisvc; \
 neadm service show iscsisvc
 `{{execute}}

+We can now add LUNs to it.
+Create 8gb LUN with 128K chunk size and replication count 1

+`
+neadm iscsi create iscsisvc region1/tenant1/bk1/LUN1 8G -s 128K -r 1
+`{{execute}}

-Verify that service is running
+Verify that service is running and LUN is available

 `
 neadm iscsi status iscsisvc